mtmse/deprecated-dotify-cli/docs/Convert.md

 DTBook is the most developed input format, and it produces a result that meets MTM's braille standards.

-HTML/Epub support is very basic, but will be enhanced in the fall of 2016.
+HTML/Epub support is well developed, but tables are not as advanced as in DTBook.

 The generic XML support is also very basic.
 Dotify attempts to render the file without understanding the content, which is unlikely to produce a satisfactory result.
 However, the feature could be useful in some cases.